oosuiw/src/README.md

-v1.1 is basic setup for SOUL
+v1.1 is basic setup for Niro